Introduction

 Figure 7: NMV results for the modern passenger car and the classic car, respectively, in the second measurement cycle.

-It can be seen that the NMV values of the classic car are higher than those of the modern car in both cycles.
-By evaluating the results obtained in both cycles and taking the 95th percentile of these results as a reference, we obtain the comfort value, according to the international standard, as shown in Table 1.
+In summary, it can be seen that the NMV values for the classic car are higher than those for the modern car in both cycles.
+By evaluating the results obtained in the two cycles and using the 95th percentile of these results as a reference, we obtain the comfort value, in accordance with international standards, as shown in Table 1.

 Table 1: General comfort.